-Academic performance in 2022 was strong.
-Although the government chose this year not to publish VA scores at KS5 we believe that we are in the average range and at KS4 are well above average for progress.
-As the methodologies for 2019 and not 2022 have been shared, it is difficult to compare to the last examination year in 2019.
-However, as is tradition at St Bernard's, we have continued to perform highly, with 86% of Year 11 students achieving a 4 in English and Mathematics and 64% achieving a 5 in the same subjects, all well above the national average.
-At A Level, 52% of all grades were A-B, with 75% of all A level grades at A-C. The average point score per A Level entry rose to 34.16.
+Academic performance in 2023 was strong.
+Although the government chose this year not to publish VA scores at KS5 we believe that we are in the above average range (see FFT Aspire data) and at KS4 are well above average for progress.
+As a result, we have seen a significant increase in progress from last year to this, despite the raising of grade boundaries in 2023.
+However, as is tradition at St Bernard's, we have continued to perform highly, with 68% of Year 11 students achieving a 5+ in English and Mathematics, well above the national average.
+At A Level, 52% of all grades were A-B, with 80% of all A level grades at A-C. The average point score per A Level entry was 34.52.
 These figures continue to demonstrate the strong attainment and progress of our students.

 Results in 2020 and 2021 were derived from centre-assessed grades due to Covid-19 and are not directly comparable with previous years.
-Nevertheless, given the learning missed, staff have worked hard to plug the gaps missed ensuring the life chances of this cohort were not diminished by the international pandemic.
+However, we do have the results from 2022.
+Nevertheless, given the learning missed by both the year 11 and 13 cohorts during the pandemic, staff have worked hard to plug the gaps missed ensuring the life chances of these cohorts were not diminished.

-Other indicators are also very positive: exclusions remain below the national average, despite a stringent set of expectations in terms of behaviour, whilst attendance across Years 7-11, which is traditionally high, has remained so.
+Other indicators are also very positive: exclusions remain below the national average, despite a stringent set of expectations in terms of behaviour, whilst attendance across Years 7-11, which is traditionally high, has remained so against national statistics.

-The Borough of Southend is experiencing increasing numbers of students.
-As a consequence, the Borough has funded the expansion of the School premises and in September 2019 the School saw the first Six Form intake for year 7.
-In September there was 966 pupils (September 2021: 970).
+The Borough of Southend did experience increasing numbers of students.
+As a consequence, the Borough funded the expansion of the School premises and in September 2019 the School saw the first Six Form intake for year 7.
+In September there was 992 pupils (September 2022: 966).

 The Covid years (2020 and 2021) saw the numbers in Sixth Form rise as students were less inclined to move to other institutions.
-However, this year with examinations returning we have held our entrance criteria more rigorously in order to ensure that we best serve those students wishing to complete their Level 3 courses here at St Bernard's.
-This has resulted In a dip in numbers in the Sixth Form this year but we would expect this to recover in the following year.
+However, this year, as with the previous year with examinations returning we have held our entrance criteria more rigorously in order to ensure that we best serve those students wishing to complete their Level 3 courses here at St Bernard's.
+This has resulted in a dip in numbers in the Sixth Form however this has increased this year and we would expect to continue to see this recover year onyear.